rwblickhan/astro-rwblickhan.org/src/content/evergreen/quotes.md

 > I love you, Scott.
 And I run away from the thing that I love.
 But what I've done in the past doesn't have to define me.
 Help me keep remembering that, okay?

 - _Scott Pilgrim Takes Off_ (2023)

+> Harry, I’m going to let you in on a little secret.
+Everyday, once a day, give yourself a present.
+Don’t plan it, don’t wait for it.
+Just let it happen.
+It could be a new shirt at the men’s store.
+A catnap in your office chair.
+Or two cups of good, hot black coffee.
+Like this.

+- _Twin Peaks_ Season 1

 ## From Games